-Sarcoidosis is a multisystem granulomatous disease that primarily affects the lungs, skin, liver, and thoracic lymph nodes.
+Sarcoidosis is a multisystem granulomatous disease that primarily affecting the lungs, skin, liver, and thoracic lymph nodes.
 Chronic pulmonary sarcoidosis causes irreversible lung damage and a shorter life expectancy.
 Sarcoidosis is uncommon, with a prevalence of about 1-40 per 100,000 people.
-There are approximately 185,000 cases of sarcoidosis in the United States and approximately 1.2 million worldwide.
+There are approximately 185,000 cases of sarcoidosis in the United States and about 1.2 million worldwide.
 The pathogenesis of sarcoidosis is complex and unclear, and there are currently no preventive strategies for sarcoidosis.
 The current use of glucocorticoids as the primary treatment has mixed results and is associated with serious adverse effects.

 Idiopathic pulmonary fibrosis (IPF)

 Idiopathic pulmonary fibrosis (IPF) is a severe but rare lung disease lung disease characterized by chronic interstitial pneumonia and progressive deposition of fibrotic tissue in the lungs, with symptoms including dyspnea, cough, and poor quality of life, advance progression, and death.
 According to the National Institutes of Health (NIH), about 100,000 people in the United States have IPF.
 Approximately 30,000 to 40,000 new cases are diagnosed each year.
 Worldwide, IPF affects 13 to 20 out of every 100,000 people.